Snekha21/PwC_Assignments/Readme.md

 This repository contains creation, end-to-end deployment, automation, and integration workflows using Docker, Kubernetes, Terraform, and AWS native services.
 Each sample showcases a specific real-world use case.

 ---
-## Craetion of Java Microservices App
+## Creation of Java Microservices App
 Microservices Application (Java): A Java-based microservice application with two microservices (Intern and Training).
 It includes CRUD operations, Eureka Server for service discovery, and Swagger for API documentation.

 ### Service- 1 Eureka Server